The alien autopsy of the 1990s looked like being the biggest event in UFO history.

-  Philip Mantle joined me during Aliens Revealed Live and we spent almost an hour discussing the autopsy; the film; the man behind it Ray Santilli, and more.
+Philip Mantle joined me during Aliens Revealed Live and we spent almost an hour discussing the autopsy, the film and the man behind it Ray Santilli.

 We’ve posted an excerpt from the interview below and Mantle lays out the facts you need to know.

 Did the whole autopsy affair hurt the UFO community?

 At a time when credibility was in question and the skeptics were having a field day, a hoax like this could have been a “ten count” for credibility.

 A proven alien conspiracy would have looked further away than ever.